-Finally, Milestones, UA-PTC's journal of outstanding academic writing, has been expanded to include a greater variety of genres in order to maximize use as a teaching and learning tool throughout the semester in all ENGL courses.
-The model essays provided in Milestones directly support the English Course Learning Outcomes for ENGL 2334.
+Finally, Milestones, UA-PTC's journal of outstanding academic writing, has been expanded to include a greater variety of genres in order to maximize use as a teaching and learning tool throughout the semester in all ENGL courses, and the editor of Milestones is working to offer the journal online.
+The model essays provided in Milestones directly support the English Course Learning Outcomes for ENGL 2335.